NIRSpec Background Recommended Strategies

 The background subtraction step with multiple nods is not completely built into the JWST Exposure Time Calculator (ETC).

 In the JWST Exposure Time Calculator (ETC) in IFU mode, the SNR is calculated correctly for the "IFU Nod Off Scene", and the 2-point "IFU Nod In Scene" strategies.
-For other cases, simply adding exposures does not replicate the effect of nodding for background-limited and detector-limited observations.
+For other cases (including FS and MOS), simply adding exposures does not replicate the effect of nodding for background-limited and detector-limited observations.
 The reason for this discrepancy is two-fold.
-First, pairwise pixel-to-pixel subtraction of two exposures, followed by coaddition, is not the same as straight coaddition that is modeled by adding exposures in the ETC. Second, when there are N nods, there are N-1 measurements of the background for each exposure.
-In pipeline processing, the latter condition improves the signal-to noise of the background measurement.
+First, pairwise pixel-to-pixel subtraction of two exposures, followed by coaddition, is not the same as straight coaddition that is modeled by adding exposures in the ETC. Second, from N=3 nods and upwards, the pipeline uses N-1 measurements for background subtraction for each exposure, thereby improving the signal-to-noise of the background measurement.
 Note that for observations of especially bright objects, where the noise is dominated by the noise on the source counts, nodding does yield the same signal-to-noise as coaddition (e.g. dithers) without prior pixel-to-pixel subtraction.
 Hence, in this case, ETC calculations can be correctly performed by adding exposures for each nod.
 (However, as noted above, in these cases, it is worth considering whether background subtraction is necessary at all.)
 It is possible to estimate whether observations are in the detector-limited, background-limited, or object-noise-limited regime using the ETC.

 Here, we provide guidance on how to implement each case in Table 2 in the ETC and APT.